HOW TO FIND A JOB IN ICELAND

 How to find a job in Iceland

-Be sure to use a comprehensive approach, that is, all available methods that can help you find a job.
-From visiting Iceland as a tourist, to actively monitoring thematic forums and social networks, especially professional ones such as linkedin.com.
+Be sure to take a comprehensive approach, that is, all available methods that can help in your job search.
+From visiting Iceland as a tourist, to actively monitoring thematic forums and social networks, especially professional ones, such as linkedin.com.

 Visit the Icelandic Public Employment Service website – vinnumalastofnun.is